-The Research Department offers internships and independent study opportunities in animal behavior, endocrinology and reproduction to upper level college students, recent university graduates, and graduate and veterinary students.
-Specific projects vary during the year.
-It is important to note that some of the research projects may have limited animal contact.
+The Research Department offers internships and independent study opportunities in three areas to upper level college students, recent university graduates, and graduate and veterinary students.
+Specific projects vary and it is important to note that most have no direct animal contact.
 There is no stipend available, but students can arrange to receive credit through their college or university: Typically three hours per week in the lab are required for each credit hour, although university policies vary.
 Internships longer than a semester in length are available by special arrangement, depending on the experience of the applicant and the needs of the department.
 You may apply to intern in more than one area.